Case Report ARTICLE

 For children with SLE and impaired liver function, screening for AIH should be considered because these two can occur together as overlap syndrome.
 Vice versa, Overlapping of SLE and AIH should be suspected when AIH patients present with a malar or other skin rash.
 Liver biopsy plays an important role in establishing the differential diagnosis of SLE with liver impairment or overlap with AIH.
 The prompt diagnosis and adjustment of further treatment plans can improve disease outcomes and prevent liver disease progression.

 This patient and her parents provided all of the clinical and laboratory information and samples and agreed to the case publication.

 Written informed consent was obtained from the patient for publication of this case report and any accompanying images.

 W-TL and W-HC drafted the initial manuscript, designed the study, interpreted the data, screened the literature, and approved the final manuscript for submission.
+W-TL and W-HC are equal contributors in this study.
 H-LE interpreted the specimen and provided recommendations for this manuscript.
 M-HK provided recommendations for this manuscript.
 F-CH conceptualized the study, reviewed and revised the manuscript, and approved the final manuscript for submission.
 All authors approved the final manuscript as submitted and agree to be accountable for all aspects of the work.

 Conflict of Interest Statement